datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

 On an apt-based system, install the following packages::

-  apt-get install curl gcc uuid-dev libssl-dev swig python-dev unzip make patch cmake
+  apt-get update; apt-get install curl gcc uuid-dev libssl-dev swig python-dev unzip make patch cmake

 Then, install the latest version of Datawire: